 Skilled and experienced ‘Navigators’ and ‘Mentors’ will help residents to build up a network to support them when they move into the community, including providing links with community providers such as voluntary services, education and recreation or work placements.

-All Navigators and Mentors will be EVOLVE practitioners, enabling them to engage residents and achieve their full potential through:
+Professional support workers will engage residents and help them to achieve their full potential through:

 • Educational opportunities

 • Occupations that are meaningful

 • Life skills development

 • Volunteering options

 Residents will register for physical healthcare services, such as GP and dental practices, in the local area.

 We expect residents to stay in Winslow for approximately 18 - 24 months before they step through to community living.